ACHC30/resumewebsite/README.md

 # To do List:

--icon
--fix problem with header mobile going through the elements -feedback?
+-feedback?
+-aws amplify multiple github
 -web api project and link it
--aws amplify multiple github

 # Resume Website (React.js)

-**My own personal project, I will attempt to make a website that will show my skills in the most interesting way possible.
+**My own personal project, I will attempt to make a website that will show my skills in the most interesting way possible.**
-**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).